-5.4.1.1.7 NoHeapRealtimeThread(SchedulingParameters, ReleaseParameters, MemoryParameters, MemoryArea, ProcessingGroupParameters, SchedulableSizingParameters, Runnable)
+5.4.1.1.1 NoHeapRealtimeThread(SchedulingParameters, ReleaseParameters, MemoryParameters, MemoryArea, ProcessingGroupParameters, SchedulableSizingParameters, Runnable)

-${\tt NoHeapRealtimeThread}({\tt SchedulingParameters}\ {\tt scheduling},\ {\tt ReleaseParameters}$ scheduling The SchedulingParameters17 associated with this (and possibly other instances of Schedulable18).
+NoHeapRealtimeThread(SchedulingParameters scheduling, ReleaseParameters scheduling The SchedulingParameters4 associated with this (and possibly other instances of Schedulable5).
 If scheduling is null, the default is a clone of the creator's scheduling parameters created in the same memory area as the new NoHeapRealtimeThread.

-release The ReleaseParameters19 associated with this (and possibly other instances of Schedulable20).
-If release is null the it defaults to the a clone of the creator's release parameters created in the same memory area as the new NoHeapRealtimeThread.
+release The ReleaseParameters6 associated with this (and possibly other instances of Schedulable7).
+When release is null, then it defaults to a clone of the creator's release parameters created in the same memory area as the new NoHeapRealtimeThread.

-memory The MemoryParameters21 associated with this (and possibly other instances of Schedulable22).
+memory The MemoryParameters8 associated with this (and possibly other instances of Schedulable9).
 If memory is null, the new NoHeapRealtime-Thread will have a null value for its memory parameters, and the amount or rate of memory allocation is unrestricted.

-area The MemoryArea 23 associated with this.
-If area is null, an name is thrown.
+$\it area$ The MemoryArea 10 associated with this.
+When area is null, an name is thrown.

-group The $ProcessingGroupParameters^{24}$ associated with this (and possibly other instances of $Schedulable^{25}$).
+group The ProcessingGroupParameters11 associated with this (and possibly other instances of Schedulable12).
 If null, the new NoHeapRealtimeThread will not be associated with any processing group.

-sizing The SchedulableSizingParameters26 associated with this (and possibly other instances of Schedulable27.
-If sizing is null, this NoHeapRealtimeThread will reserve no space for preallocated exceptions and implementation-specific values will be set to their implementation-defined defaults.
+sizing The SchedulableSizingParameters13 associated with this (and possibly other instances of Schedulable14.
+When sizing is null, this NoHeap-RealtimeThread will reserve no space for preallocated exceptions and implementation-specific values will be set to their implementation-defined defaults.

 logic The Runnable object whose run() method will serve as the logic for the new NoHeapRealtimeThread.
-If logic is null, the run() method in the new object will serve as its logic.
+When logic is null, the run() method in the new object will serve as its logic.